 The Journal of Tuesday reports 64 new cases on Monday, being the largest number yet reported for any one day, but says that there were only five interments on that day in Oakdale Cemetery.
-While there is an number of interments indicates a decreased mortality.
+While there is an increase in the number of new cases, the number of interments indicates a decreased mortality.
 The Journal states that the disease is much less fatal up town than it is in the lower part of the city.

-The Journal of Wednesday says:
+The Journal of Wednesday says :

 Fifty-eight new cases are reported this morning, one Physician to hear from.
 The number of cases will probably not vary far from sixty.
-We hear of but four interments yesterday in Oakdale Cemetery, which is the smallest number since the disease has taken its present scope.
+We hear of but four interments yesterday in Oakdale

-Col. DANIEL G. FOWLE, The Raleigh Reg ister, true to its partizan instincts, has aiready begun to assail Col. Fowle, the Conservative nomince for the Commons in this County.
+Cometery, which is the smallest number since the disease has taken its present scope.
+Col. DANIEL G. FOWLE .- The Raleigh Reqister, true to its partizan instincts, has already begun to assail Col. Fowle, the Conservative nom-